Edwardian musical comedy: George Edwardes

-The father of the Edwardian musical was George 'The Guv'nor' Edwardes.
-He took over the Gaiety Theatre in the 1880s and, at first, improved the quality of the old Gaiety Theatre burlesques.
+The father of the Edwardian musical was George "The Guv'nor" Edwardes.
+He took over London's Gaiety Theatre in the 1880s and, at first, improved the quality of the Gaiety Theatre's earlier burlesques.
 Perceiving that their time had passed, he experimented with a modern-dress, family-friendly musical theatre style, with breezy, popular songs, snappy, romantic banter, and stylish spectacle.
 These drew on the traditions of Savoy opera and also used elements of burlesque and of Americans Harrigan and Hart.
 Their plots were simple, and they included elaborate displays of contemporary fashion and settings, and lighthearted parody of modern social convention and topical issues.
 He replaced the bawdy women of burlesque with his "respectable" corps of dancing, singing Gaiety Girls who wore the latest fashions, and also showed off their bodies in chorus lines and bathing attire, as well as singing, to complete the musical and visual fun.
 These shows were immediately widely copied at other London theatres and then in America.

 The first Edwardian musical comedy was In Town in 1892.
 Its success, together with the even greater sensation of A Gaiety Girl in 1893, confirmed Edwardes on the path he was taking.
 These "musical comedies", as he called them, revolutionized the London stage and set the tone for the next three decades.
 According to musical theatre writer Andrew Lamb, "The British Empire and America began to fall for the appeal of the [Edwardian] musical comedy from the time when A Gaiety Girl was taken on a world tour in 1894."